 Hello Hudson Prairie Families!

-Welcome to the 2020-2021 school year!
 My name is Aria Krieser, the Hudson Prairie Elementary school counselor.
 I meet with all K-5 classes to talk about who a school counselor is and what a school counselor does for students and families during the school year.

 I will with your child’s class every other week for 35 minutes teaching Life Skills classes.
 During this time students will learn about skills for learning, feelings, conflict resolution, how to problem solve, how to deal with mean or rude behaviors, self-regulation, being an “upstander”, and much more!